 In order to make SeaVax more effective we need a network of SeaVax machines that all communicated by data sharing, for effective fleet control.
-The SeaNet concept has come a long way since it was first published in 2015, when the onboard sensors read the ocean for plastic for relay to other SeaVax to build up a picture of where plastic concentrations would be the richest for harvesting.
+The SeaNet concept has come a long way since it was first published in 2015, where the onboard sensors read the ocean for plastic for relay to other SeaVax to build up a picture of where plastic concentrations would be the richest for harvesting.
 This requires a number of plastic cleaners in each ocean at strategic locations.

 In not too long satellites will be able to improve the effectiveness of SeaVax machines, telling us where the plastic is entering the oceans from rivers, flow patterns and the location of the most polluted gyres.

 We also use satellite navigation to plan missions that are subsequently modified by live incoming data, to include feedback data from reading the oceans for chemical, biological and plastic makeup to let the satellites know how accurately they are reading the oceans.

 SEANET DATA SHARE & COORDINATION

 is designed to be accessible to other compatible vessels in

 the race to clean macro and micro plastics from the oceans.

 The system is to be designed to accommodate other vessel

 formats such as surface skimmers, and even collection systems